 Once upon a time you were wooed, catered to and swept off your feet by someone who turned into your spouse.
 The same spouse who was devoted and listened to your every care, until recently you realized things aren’t quite the same.
 In fact, there’s something that has come between the two of you and that something has four legs and a wagging tail.
 Could your dog be ruining your marriage?

 It sounds terrible to say, but man’s best friend could become a marriage’s worst nightmare if the two of you aren’t on the same page when it comes to Fido.
 If you’re not at a splitting point but feel an awkwardness looming between you and your spouse and know that your dog is a sore subject, take a look at why that may be.

 Maybe it’s your dog that is behaving badly that is causing the rift.
-Tearing up furniture and causing a ruckus inside can wear at your nerves, or if your dog is a digger; digging up the once beautiful landscape or even escaping for an afternoon rendezvous throughout the neighborhood.
-If the spouse who isn’t completely sold on the dog is always cleaning up the mess made, you can be sure there will be some pent up frustration.
+Tearing up furniture and causing a ruckus inside can wear on your nerves, or if your dog is a digger; digging up the once beautiful landscape or even escaping for an afternoon rendezvous throughout the neighborhood.
+If the spouse who isn’t completely sold on the dog is always cleaning up the mess made, you can be sure there will be some pent-up frustration.

 Is your dog coming between you and your spouse?
 How are you going to handle it?
 Share in the comments below.